Member countries make direct and indirect contributions to the costs of running NATO and implementing its policies and activities.

 The military budget

 This budget covers the operating and maintenance costs of the NATO Command Structure.
 It is composed of over 35 separate sub-budgets, which are financed with contributions from Allies’ national defence budgets (in most countries) according to agreed cost-shares.
 It is supervised by the Budget Committee (with representatives from all NATO member countries) and implemented by the individual budget holders.
 In all cases, the provision of military staff remains a nationally-funded responsibility.
-The military budget for 2020 is € 1,550.8 million.
+The military budget for 2021 is € 1.61 billion.

 The military budget effectively provides funds for the International Military Staff, the Strategic Commanders, the NATO Airborne Early Warning and Control (NAEW&C) Force, the common-funded portions of the Alliance’s operations and missions, and more specifically for:

 - the Military Committee, the International Military Staff and military agencies;